top of page

 5. Red-billed Tropicbird, 11 Sep 1976, Morongo Valley

-While this species occurs regularly off shore, this represents one of only two records for the interior of California (the other in Imperial County).
+While this species occurs regularly off shore, this represents one of only four records for the interior of California (the other in Imperial County).

 6. Sedge Wren, 17-20 Oct 2009, Glen Helen Regional Park